Ida (film): Plot

-In the 1960s Polish People's Republic, Anna, a young novice nun, is told by her prioress that before she takes her final vows, she must visit her aunt, Wanda Gruz, who is her only surviving relative.
-Anna travels to Warsaw to visit her aunt Wanda, a chain-smoking, hard-drinking, sexually promiscuous judge who reveals that Anna's actual name is Ida Lebenstein; Ida's parents had been Jews who were murdered late in the German occupation of Poland during World War II (1939–45).
-Ida, after being orphaned, was raised by nuns in a convent.
-Wanda, who had been a Communist resistance fighter against the German occupation, became the state prosecutor "Red Wanda" who sent "men to their deaths".
+In the 1960s Poland, Anna, a young novice nun, is told by her prioress that she must visit Wanda Gruz, her aunt and only surviving relative, before she takes her vows.
+Anna travels to Warsaw to see Wanda, a chain-smoking, hard-drinking, sexually promiscuous state prosecutor and former communist resistance fighter.
+Wanda reveals that Anna's actual name is Ida Lebenstein, and that she was raised in a convent after her Jewish parents were murdered late in the German occupation during World War II.

-Wanda tells Ida that she should try worldly sins and pleasures before taking her vows.
-On their way to their hotel for the night, Wanda picks up a hitchhiker, Lis (Polish for "fox"), who turns out to be an alto saxophone player who is going to a gig in the same town.
-Wanda tries to get Ida interested in Lis and come to his show, but she resists until going down after hours to watch the band wrap up their evening with a song after the crowd has left.
-Lis is drawn to Ida and talks with her before she leaves for the night to rejoin her aunt, who is passed out in their room.
+Wanda urges Ida to try worldly sins and pleasures before taking her vows.
+On the way to their hotel, Wanda picks up a hitchhiker, Lis, an alto saxophone player who is performing a gig in the same town.
+Wanda tries to set Ida and Lis up but Ida is reluctant; eventually she relents and visits the band after they've wrapped up for the night.
+Lis is drawn to Ida and the two talk before she leaves to rejoin her aunt, who is passed out drunk in their room.

-Ida wants to see her parents' graves, Róża and Haim Lebenstein, and Wanda reveals that it is unknown where or if they were buried.
-Wanda asks her what would happen if she goes to their bodies and discovers that God is not there.
-Wanda takes her to the house they were born in and used to own, now occupied by a Christian farmer, Feliks Skiba, and his family.
-During the war, the Skibas had taken over the home and land and hidden the Lebensteins from the German authorities.
-Wanda demands that Feliks tell her where his father is to tell her what happened to her family.
-After some searching, Wanda and Ida find him close to death in a hospital, where he remembers Róża and speaks well of the Lebensteins but says little else.
-Wanda reveals to Ida that she had left her son Tadzio with Róża and Haim while she went to fight in the Polish Resistance and that he presumably died alongside them, robbing her of the opportunity of getting to know him.
-Feliks does not want his father to die feeling guilty of murder and asks them to keep his father out of their search.
-Instead, he agrees to tell them where the bodies are buried if Ida promises to leave the Skibas alone and give up any claim to the house and land.
+Ida asks to see the graves of her parents; Wanda replies that it is unknown where or if they were buried.
+She takes Ida to the house they used to own, now occupied by a Christian farmer, Feliks Skiba, and his family.
+During the war, the Skibas had taken over the home and hidden the Lebensteins from the German authorities.
+Wanda demands that Feliks tell her where his father is.
+After some searching, the women find him close to death in a hospital; he speaks well of the Lebensteins but says little else.
+Wanda reveals that she had left her son Tadzio with the Lebensteins while she went to fight in the resistance, and that he presumably died alongside them.
+Feliks, hoping to spare his father of the guilt, asks them to keep his father out of their search.
+Instead, he agrees to tell them where the Lebensteins are buried if Ida promises to leave the Skibas alone and give up any claim to the house and land.